RyPoints/RecipesChallenge/README.md

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?

-Only having one screen is a kind of trade-off and having non-mobile-formatted content is also a kind of trade-off, but I mitigated both trade-offs by putting the details screen that is often a subscreen in the Grid itself and using a webscraper and SQL database to standardize the content.
+Only having one screen is a kind of trade-off and having non-mobile-formatted web content is also a kind of trade-off, but I mitigated both trade-offs by putting the details screen that is often a subscreen in the Grid itself and using a webscraper and SQL database to standardize the content.

 Another trade-off was I left about five of the custom sites out of the scraper because 95% of the content was enough for this demo, but if this was a real project I would have added those too and further enhanced the scraper.